apigee/apijam/Labs/Core/Lab 4 API Security - Securing APIs with API Keys/README.md

             * Click the **+API Proxy** button

-            * Select your API Proxy
+            * Select your Employee API Proxy.

 * **Save** the API Product.